boyter/boyter.org/content/posts/how-i-built-my-own-index-for-searchcode.md

  - We want to be able to update quickly as its a write heavy workload
  - We need to support filters on source (github/bitbucket etc...) and code language
  - Its a free website, so we can deal with some downtime or inaccuracy
- - We want searches to return in 0.2 seconds so a 200 ms time budget with no cache (lower is better though)
+ - We want searches to process in a 200 ms time budget with no cache (lower is better though)
- - Want to embed into searchcode itself to avoid those dreaded network calls
+ - Want to embed into searchcode itself to avoid network calls
- - No stopwords
- - We want to store as much of the index in RAM as possible, since RAM is cheap
+ - We want to store the entire index in RAM, since RAM is cheap (so they say...)
  - We don't need to do any term rewriting (where you map NY to new york and or search for both)

 ### Constraints

- - We have a higher that normal term count per document than web documents
+ - We have a higher that normal term count per document than normal web content
- - We are using Go so we have to think about the impact of GC and its performance
+ - We are using Go so we have to think about the impact of the garbage collector
- - This is a side project, so whatever is done needs to be achievable by a single person who is not a 10x developer in this spare time
+ - This is a side project, so whatever is done needs to be achievable by a single person who works on this in their spare time

 Why using Go I hear you ask?
-Well I know 3 languages reasonably well.
+Why not C++/Rust/C/Zig!
+I know 3 languages reasonably well.
 Those being Java, C# and Go.
 The current version of searchcode.com is written in Go which is the main reason for using it.
 Blekko back in the day was supposedly written using Perl so I don't think performance should be an issue here.
-Plus I would really like to get this embedded into the application itself to avoid those pesky expensive slow network calls.
+Plus I would really like to get this embedded into the application itself to avoid those pesky slow network calls.

 It might surprise some reading this to learn that searchcode.com is the work of one person in their spare time.
 As such I write this pretty frankly.
 There is no money to be make in the free online code search market (just ask Google or Ohloh), so by all means feel free to take whats here and enter the "market" and loose money as well.
 There is a market in enterprise search though, so feel free to compete with sourcegraph if you like.